reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - At the top of the AWS Console, select the region `us-east-1`
 - In the left pane, click on `Rules`
 - Click on the `Create rule` button
-- Provide an explicit name such as `forward-organizational-events`
+- Provide an explicit name such as `ForwardOrganizationalEventsToSustainablePersonalAccounts`
-- Provide an explicit description, e.g., `Detect the creation a,nd modification of AWS accounts`
+- Provide an explicit description, e.g., `Detect the creation and modification of AWS accounts`
 - Ensure that the `default` bus has been selected
 - Select the radio button `Rule with an event pattern`
 - Click on the button `Next`